theRAPTLab/gsgo/gs_packages/gem-srv/src/modules/control/appcore-symbols.md

 function updateAndPublish -- should be m_UpdateAndPublish
 function delayedInstancesSave -- should be m_DelayedInstancesSave

-function GetInstances
-function GetInstance
-function GetInstanceidList -- id should be Id
+// manages instances created from the gemprj file function GetInstances function GetInstance function GetInstanceidList -- id should be Id